CopperRated: PG Contains: Gay Theme, Sexual References.

 "Ficking awesome, Eric!"

 We did the shuffle-dance together without even thinking about it.
 Then I saw dad there smiling, and I saw the red record signal.
 I stopped, embarrassed.
-Paul asked what was wrong.
+Eric asked what was wrong.

 "Ficking nothing, mano!" and I started dancing again.